priyasculinarycloud/priyasculinarycloud.github.io/_posts/2020-04-18-pumpkin-soup.markdown

-Melt 1 tbsp of butter in a pan and add a tbsp of Maida flour to it.
+Melt 1 tbsp of butter in a pan and add a tbsp of maida flour to it.
 Mix it well to ensure that lumps doesn't get formed.
-Adding Maida will give the soup a silky texture.
-Finally, add the puree and Salt and bring it to a boil.
+Adding maida will give the soup a silky texture.
+Finally, add the puree and salt and bring it to a boil.